 I'm developing a set of Mastermind lectures on economics, and the marketing has included video "shorts" from my interview with Lex Fridman.
 This one, on why socialist economies didn't innovate as fast as capitalist ones drew a lot of ire on Twitter.
-The text of that short is:

 Going out on a limb here, but maybe you’re both wrong – or I’m about to be.